enVId-tech/NPM-VersionLib/README.md

 # NPM-VersionLib

 A TypeScript/JavaScript versioning library that generates build versions based on date and git commits.
-This tool automatically creates semantic version numbers using the current date and the number of commits made on that day.
+Use it as a CLI tool or import it programmatically into your projects.

 ## Features

+- 📦 **Library-first design** - Use as a dependency in your Node.js/TypeScript projects
+- 🖥️ **CLI tool included** - Also works as a command-line tool
-- Automatic version generation based on current date
+- 📅 **Date-based versioning** - Automatic version generation based on current date
-- Git commit counting for incremental versioning
+- 🔢 **Git commit counting** - Incremental build numbers from daily commits
-- Support for multiple release types (dev, beta, release)
+- 🎯 **Multiple release types** - Support for dev, beta, release, and custom types
-- CLI tool for easy integration into build pipelines
-- Automatic package.json version updates
-- Auto-generated TypeScript version file with build metadata
-- Colorized terminal output for better readability
-- Zero configuration required
+- ⚙️ **Flexible API** - Works with any project structure
+- 🎨 **TypeScript support** - Full TypeScript definitions included
+- 🚀 **Zero configuration** - Works out of the box

 ## Version Format

-The library generates versions in the following format:

 ```
 YY.MM.DD-[type].[commits]